You may enter information in more than one field.

 Patricia FIFITA Postdoctoral Fellow, Department of Natural Resources and Environmental Management at University of Hawai'i-Manoa, United States Administrative areas: Tonga, New Zealand, Solomon Islands, Hawaii, American Samoa, Guam Places: Polynesia, Melanesia, Micronesia Keywords: Medical Anthropology, Ethnobotany, Indigenous Epistemology, Colonialism, Biomedicine, Gender, Non Communicable Diseases, Political Economy, Traditional Ecological Knowledge, Climate Change

-Darja HOENIGMAN Postdoctoral Fellow, Department of Linguistics at Australian National University, Australia Administrative areas: Papua New Guinea, East Sepik (Papua New Guinea) Places: Melanesia, Papua New Guinea, East Sepik province, Karawari/Arafundi, Kanjimei, Meakambut Keywords: Linguistic Anthropology, Ethnographic Filmmaking, Conflict, Myth, Secret Languages, Spirit Possession, Verbal Art, Traditional Ecological Knowledge
+Darja HOENIGMAN Lecturer, School of Culture, History and Language, College of Asia and the Pacific at The Australian National University, Australia Administrative areas: Papua New Guinea, East Sepik (Papua New Guinea) Places: Melanesia, Papua New Guinea, East Sepik province, Karawari/Arafundi, Kanjimei, Meakambut Keywords: Linguistic Anthropology, Ethnographic Filmmaking, Conflict, Myth, Secret Languages, Spirit Possession, Verbal Art, Traditional Ecological Knowledge

 Irvine LELEMIA PhD Student, Civil and Environmental Engineering at University of Hawaii at Manoa, United States Administrative areas: Hawaii Places: Polynesia Keywords: Traditional Ecological Knowledge, Water Resources, Sustainability, Environment, Civil And Enviornmental Engineering, Rainwater Harvesting, Water And Wastewater Treatment And Reuse